Note: Members of the ATM were previously referred to as Early Career Researchers (ECRs)

 Dr. Ilker Hacihaliloglu, PhD

-Assistant Professor, Department of Radiology, UBC | Assistant Professor, Department of Medicine, UBC | Associate Member, School of Biomedical Engineering, UBC
+Associate Professor, Department of Radiology, UBC | Associate Professor, Department of Medicine, UBC | Associate Member, School of Biomedical Engineering, UBC

+Research focus areas: Artificial intelligence, machine learning, ultrasound, chronic diseases, traumatic brain injury, brain health, and endometriosis, decentralized healthcare solutions.
 Translational medicine interests: Generate ideas for community events, workshops, education initiatives and more.
 Provide a platform for researchers to connect for starting and continuing new collaborations.

 Dr. Myeong Jin Ju, PhD